cash stack icon

 What is Cyber Monday?

-This year, Black Friday in the UK takes place on Friday 29 November, and Cyber Monday follows on Monday 2 December.
+In 2025, Black Friday in the UK takes place on Friday 28 November, and Cyber Monday follows on Monday 1 December.

 Should I use Black Friday to purchase Christmas presents?

-Since Black Friday precedes the festive period, it may be worth using this day to purchase your Christmas presents.
+As Black Friday comes just before the festive period, it may be worth using this day to purchase your Christmas presents.
 Not only could you find some discounted items, but it may relieve some stress on your December spending, allowing you to spread the cost of your festive purchases.

 That said, it is important to not get drawn into impulse purchases, and to do some research before Black Friday kicks off.